evowilliamson/formal-verification/README.md

 This repository comprises material collected and constructed during the course **System Validation and Testing (Formal Verification)**, as taught at Open Universiteit as part of my Master of Software Engineering.

 ### References

+The following books, scientific articles and other references where used and are being referred to from other parts in this repository.

 |Article/Book| Authors |  Comments
 |--|--|--|
 [Timed Automata](https://github.com/evowilliamson/model-checking-research/blob/master/resources/Timed%20automata.pdf) | Alur | A survey of the theory of timed automata, 2003